CostaKevin/CostaKevin.github.io/database/sql/projects/library_management_system/README.md

 - Create stored procedures for issuing and returning books
 - Introduce user roles (admin, member)
 - Add UI integration via web or Python app

 ---

+## 🧠 Design Reflection

+In this version, I’ve included a dedicated `Fines` table to manage overdue penalties separately from the `Loans` table.
+This separation allows for cleaner data organization and better scalability.
+In future improvements, I plan to expand this table to support more detailed tracking — such as timestamps for when fines were issued and paid, user who processed the fine, fine reason codes, and even audit logs for payment history.
+These changes will make the system more robust and ready for production-scale environments.

+---